paulfitz/daff-doc/types/coopy/IndexPair.md

 ---
 layout: thing
 thing: class
-title: coopy.IndexPair
+title: daff.IndexPair
 ---
-# coopy.IndexPair
+# daff.IndexPair

   An index of rows in two tables.
 We add a list of columns to use as a key.
 Rows in the two tables that have the same key are treated as matches.
 Good indexes have distinct keys within a table, and keys that match (ideally just once) across tables.